EnigmaCurry/sway-home/NIXOS.md

    file for your host has been saved in git, you may delete the original `/etc/nixos/hardware-configuration.nix`, because it's no longer being used.

+ * There is an alternative `minimal` .iso image you can use instead of the `graphical` one, but I find the `graphical` one to be easier to bootstrap with.
+There is a boot menu option to enable a serial console, but it is not the default, so a graphical display appears to be required anyway.
+If I could figure out a way to enable the serial console during the install without needing the display to do it, then the `minimal` installer might be preferable to me, but if a virtual display (`gtk` window) is going to required anyway, I might as well just use the `graphical` installer.